vmanoharan/cs400-X-Team-12/x_team_rules.md

 # X-Team NN Rules

-1. TODO replace NN with your X-team's number
-2. Edit this document so that it establishes some basic rules for your X-team.

 These rules establish how our team will assign tasks, track progress on each task, and communicate with each other when a member is unable to complete a task that has been assigned to that member.